Crime and How To Get Elected in 2024

 thoughts about a book you've written, The Case for Trump, which is celebrating its

-fifth anniversary, and there's a revision.
+fifth anniversary.
+And there's a revision.

 And let's get your thoughts about that when we come back from these important messages.

+We're back with the Victor Davis Hansen show.
 Victor, first, I just have to say one word, and that's barbecue.

-Just hearing it makes your mouth water, and you may already have a low-temperature, slow-cooking smoker egg, or pellet barbecue.
+Just hearing it makes your mouth water, and you may already have a low-temperature, slow-cooking, smoker egg or pellet barbecue.
+But in the middle of your busy week, who has that kind of time?

+You folks need a hot, fast, solar infrared gas grill.
 It heats up to a thousand degrees in just three minutes, even on cold winter nights.

 That heat locks in juices and flavor and grills food faster.